jacobshaw42/showcase/README.md

 # showcase
-This branch utilizes most pandas to simplify the code
+This branch utilizes mostly pandas to simplify the code